This post may contain affiliate links. Please read my affiliate policy for more information.

 The relationship between you and your therapist determines the success of your therapy.
 Please make sure to find someone you relate to.

-You can use this round-up of the 13 best questions to ask when interviewing a potential therapist before you decide on someone with whom to divulge your deepest thoughts.
+You can use this round-up of the 13 best questions ask a potential therapist before deciding on someone with whom to divulge your deepest thoughts.

 WHAT ARE YOUR CREDENTIALS?